theory/justatheory/content/post/past/db/pg/comparing-relations.md

 >     to do things, then maybe, but as far as I can tell the style pgTAP forces
 >     on you is really pretty darn poorly suited for SQL tests.
 You have to
 >     contort what could naturally be expressed in SQL as a table result into a
 >     scalar.
-Plus it’s redundant with the expected-output file.
+Plus it's redundant with the expected-output file.
 >
-> 2. It’s ridiculously slow; at least a factor of ten slower than doing
+> 2. It's ridiculously slow; at least a factor of ten slower than doing
 >     equivalent tests directly in SQL.
 This is a very bad thing.
 Speed of
 >     regression tests matters a lot to those of us who run them a dozen times
->     per day —– and I do not wish to discourage any developers who don’t work
+>     per day —– and I do not wish to discourage any developers who don't work
 >     that way from learning better habits ;–)
 >
 > Because of \#1 and \#2 I find the use of pgTAP to be a nonstarter.